The Valley at the Centre of the World (2018)

 - "In this intense debut novel Malachy Tallack takes us to an isolated world inhabited by a community of utterly believable folk.
 He is great on the nature of work, how it is done, how it exhausts, how it shows our humanity.
 And when he gets this right other things naturally follow - like love and empathy and understanding.
 This book leaves us wanting his next."
 Bernard MacLaverty, author of GRACE NOTES and MIDWINTER BREAK.

 - "A vivid novel ...
 It wrestles with big questions about land, community and belonging and how place shapes character.
-It lingers in the mind long."
+It lingers in the mind long after you have finished reading."
 Madeleine Bunting, author of LOVE OF COUNTRY.

 - "The Valley at the Centre of the World is a remarkable first novel - an intimate, profoundly human look at the inner workings of a community, a meditation on freedom and belonging and the powerful magnetism of home."
 Jennifer Haigh, author of MRS KIMBLE and NEWS FROM HEAVEN.